AP® English Language Score Calculator 2026

 How many sources should I use in the synthesis essay?

-What is the "sophistication" point?
+What is the sophistication point?

-How should I manage my time on the essays?
+How should I manage my essay time?

 What rhetorical devices should I know?